SonicProYT2/HTMLPad/README.md

 **To install JustPad, go to the "Releases" section/tab on the right side of the page and then click on the** *JustPad_yourplatform* **and run the executable!
 No installation needed.**<br><br>
 ### !!!WARNING!!!
-**JustPad will create a separate configs for language, font family, font size, background color and font color!**
+**JustPad will create separate configs for language, font family, font size, background color and font color!**

 ---